mavris/MMLanScan/README.md

 MMLanScan
 ======

-MMLanScan is an open source project for iOS that helps you scan your network and shows the available devices and their MAC Address.
+MMLanScan is an open source project for iOS that helps you scan your network and shows the available devices and their MAC Address, hostname and Brand name.

 ### Screenshot
 ![image](LanScan.gif)